![]() |

 agent, Otis Adelbert

-Kline, kept a list of
+Kline, kept a list

-titles and the magazines
+of titles and the magazines

-that purchased them.
+that purchased

-Above "The
+Above "The People

-Teeth of Doom" on Kline's
+of the Serpent" on Kline's

 list, someone added

-of Gold."
+"Fangs of Gold."

 Alternate Title: THE YELLOW